Jguan10/jguan10/README.md

 <p>
   <strong>📖 Reading: </strong> Causal Inference in Statistics: A Primer by Judea Pearl, Madelyn Glymour, Nicholas P. Jewell
 </p>
-*We ought never to do wrong when people are looking*. - Mark Twain
+ *We ought never to do wrong when people are looking* - Mark Twain